 Students enrolled in the university's health insurance will be charged their co-pay for a routine office visit.
-Due to the large number of health insurance plans carried by students, we are presently only able to bill for AETNA, Chickering, Signature Care, Anthem, M Plan, HTH, Encore, Humana/Choicecare, MegaLife, and Sagamore.
+Due to the large number of health insurance plans carried by students, please call the clinic to see if we file your particular insurance.
 We also carry Medicaid and Medicare.
 Please bring a copy of your insurance card for clinic appointments.